It's important to keep your pet's health safe, and looking for pet insurance advice is a natural step in the process.

 2. Will it cover my pet for pre-existing conditions?

-The vast majority of pet insurance policies will not cover your pet for any pre-existing condition or illness.
+Unfortuantely, the vast majority of pet insurance policies will not cover your pet for any pre-existing condition or illness.
 You might find some that will cover pre-existing conditions for which treatment ended more than two years ago, so look out for these when shopping around.

 If you’ve got an older pet or one that has suffered from pre-existing conditions in the past, think long and hard before switching providers.
 It’s always worth phoning up an insurer to ask about pre-existing conditions, as some may be able to offer a bespoke policy that takes such a condition into account (though it’s likely to cost you more money).